Who we are

 Anthony Merseal

 I came onto the Board in February of 2020.
-My position at Jefferson College has had my knowledge of the Fair close for 22 years.
-After having attended the Nite at the Races event for 10 or so years, it was just a matter of time before I became more closely involved.
+My former position had my knowledge of the Fair close for over 22 years.
+After having attended the Nite at the Races event for over 10 years, it was just a matter of time before I became more closely involved.
 I believe the Fair is a good way to help our youth with scholarships.
 Helping the students involved in the Fair is important to me, that is why I am on the Board.

 I became a Fair Board Member in February of 2022.
 My youngest daughter won in her division several years ago and we have been volunteering on and off ever since.
 I love the idea of having Jefferson County budding artists and scientists come together for one event.
 We have so much talent in our County!